SulmanK/Blog/docs/writing/posts/recsys_2024_eda.md

 ```

 ## Feature Functions
-These are helper functions used to get these features ready to be put in the visualization functions!
+These are helper functions designed to preprocess features, preparing them to be used in the previous visaulization functions.

-They are designed for specific features:
+They are split into separate sections for specific features:

 - Article
 - User
 - Topic

-A snippet belows shows an example used.
+The following code snippet demonstrates a function that will populate a dictionary.

 ```python
 def populate_dict(list_, dict_):